ballerina-attic/messaging-with-ballerina/README.md

 Follow the guidelines given below to implement the airline reservation service:

-- Use Ballerina message broker as the message broker in the process.
+- Use Ballerina Message Broker as the Message Broker in the process.

 - Use `endpoint mb:SimpleQueueSender queueSenderBooking` as the endpoint of the message queue sender for new flight reservations.
 You can specify a required queue name inside the endpoint definition.
-The following sample uses the default configuration for the Ballerina message broker.
+The following sample uses the default configuration for the Ballerina Message Broker.
 - Use `endpoint mb:SimpleQueueSender queueSenderCancelling` as the endpoint to send requests to cancel a reservation.
 - Use two separate queues to manage flight reservation and cancelation.